Log-concavity and anti-maximum principles for semilinear and linear elliptic equations: Introduction and main results

 The proof of Theorem~\ref{th1} relies on Proposition~\ref{pro2} and on some compactness arguments, among other things.
 These arguments provide the existence of positive real numbers~$\epsilon_0$ and~$\epsilon'_0$ for the existence in part~$(i)$ and for the log-concavity in part~$(iii)$.
 A general question then arises:

 \begin{open} Can one derive some lower bounds on $\epsilon_0$ in part~$(i)$ of Theorem~$\ref{th1}$ and on $\epsilon'_0$ in part~$(iii)$, in terms of $g$, $\Omega$, and $A$~? \end{open}

-Actually, some lower bounds of the interval of validity of the anti-maximum principle are known for other boundary conditions, such as Neumann~\cite{cp,cs} or periodic boundary conditions~\cite{cmo}.
-But, for the anti-maximum principle with Dirichlet boundary conditions, such as in Proposition~\ref{pro2}, determining the size of the parameters $(\epsilon,\eta)$ for which $\mathcal{T}_\epsilon(f)$ is controlled by two given multiples of $\varphi_1$, is still an open question.
+Actually, some lower bounds of the interval of validity of the anti-maximum principle are known for other boundary conditions, such as Neumann~\cite{cp,cs} or periodic boundary conditions~\cite{cmo}, while some more explicit $w$-dependent lower estimates on the size of this interval for~\eqref{Teps} are given in~\cite{fht}, and some upper estimates are provided in~\cite{bdi}, even for $p$-Laplacian operators.

 In the case $\delta<0$, the assumption~\eqref{hypg2} guarantees the uniqueness of the solutions~$u$ to~\eqref{eq}, from the papers of Berestycki~\cite{b} and Brezis and Oswald~\cite{bo}.
 The proof strongly uses the fact that the function $s\mapsto-\delta g(x,s)/s$ is decreasing in $(0,+\infty)$ for each $x\in\Omega$.
 When $\delta>0$, the same condition cannot hold, since it is incompatible with~\eqref{hypg}, which says that $g(x,s)/s\to+\infty$ as $s\to0^+$ uniformly in $x\in\Omega$.
 However, part~$(ii)$ of Theorem~\ref{th1} states that, under condition~\eqref{hypg2}, the solutions of~\eqref{eq}, even if they were not unique when~$\epsilon$ and~$\delta$ are positive, converge to a {\it unique} multiple $B$ of a given eigenfunction~$\varphi_1$ as~$\epsilon\to0^{\pm}$ and $\delta\sim c\epsilon$ with $c>0$.
 A natural question then arises.